Dog-Face-Development/Craft-Clash/README.md

 Who likes bugs?
 If you’ve found any feel free to let us know on the [issues page](https://github.com/Derpyface-Development-Co/Craft-Clash/issues) and we will make sure to fix them in short order, and release those fixes in new releases.

 **Note:** Please check the known issues list below before posting an issue to see if your issue is already on the list!
 - Program re-opening after the *Exit* button is clicked.
-(Sometimes)
 - The *Play!* button doesn't work.
 (Not a bug, we haven't got there yet!)
 - Options screen automatically opens after starting the program.